Explore the Historic Town

 Soon, Kennicott became a boom town where 600 people worked to mine what was then the richest known concentration of copper ore in the world.

 The mine was abandoned in 1938 but many of the historic buildings still stand as they were on that last day, leaving a living history of those rugged days of high adventure.
-The National Park Service purchased the town in 1998 and began an extensive resoration and stabilization project.
+The National Park Service purchased the town in 1998 and began an extensive restoration and stabilization project.
 Guided tours into the mine buildings are offered by St. Elias Alpine Guides, whose knowledgeable guides will bring to life the miraculous story of this world-class copper mine.
-Many of the buildings are also open for the public to explore during the day.

 You can learn more about Kennicott at the National Park Service Website.